 What Are Common Causes of Premises Liability Accidents in Athens?

 Premise liability claims suggest that the owner of the property’s negligence played a role in the injured person’s accident.
-That means if the property owner did not take steps that most reasonable people would take to ensure the property was safe, he or she may be negligent.
+That means if the property owner did not take steps that a reasonable person would take to ensure the property was safe, he or she may be negligent.
+Causes of premise liability claims can include:

 - Inadequate maintenance including loose or broken floors or steps, defective staircases, collapsed decks and balconies, or damaged handrails